 Digital Files Included!

 If the Spring has taught us anything, it is to be prepared to go digital at any time.
 Don’t worry, I have you covered.
-With this Math Tools Paper and Digital Learning Tools, you get DIGITAL files as well, in the form of images, that you can upload instantly to your secured students learning platform.
+With this Math Tools Paper and Digital Learning Tools, you get DIGITAL files as well, in the form of images, that you can upload instantly to your secured students’ learning platform.

-I did not load these images into any learning platform like Seesaw so you can use exactly how YOU want and need to use them with your students.
+I did not load these images into any learning platform like Seesaw so you can use them exactly how YOU want and need to use them with your students.

 Printing Tips & Peek at Digital Files

 First, this video will show you all the files you will get.
-Then, I recorded a few printing tips to save you paper.
+Then, I recorded a few printing tips to save your paper.
 Finally, you will see how to use the clickable table of contents included in the teacher file.